Policies

 Health-related accomodations

-If you are ever feeling ill, or if you believe that your being in class might pose a risk to others,
+If you are feeling ill or believe that your being in class might pose a risk to others,

 please do not come to class.
 Please be in touch with us at your convenience to let us know what is